Nermin Karić

-Nermin Karić (born 23 June 1999) is a Swedish professional footballer who plays as a defensive midfielder for Italian club Virtus Entella.
+Nermin Karić (born 23 June 1999) is a Swedish professional footballer who plays as a defensive midfielder for club Juve Stabia.

 Club career

 The beginnings: Genoa and Avellino

-Born in Marielund in Norrköping, Karić started his career in the youth ranks of IF Sylvia, before moving to the Italian Serie A team Genoa in the summer of 2017.
+Born in Marielund in Norrköping, Karić started his career in the youth ranks of IF Sylvia, before moving to the Serie A team Genoa in the summer of 2017.
 He played for Genoa's Under-19 squad in the 2017–18 and 2018–19 season, but he never featured for the senior squad.

 On 22 August 2019, Karić joined Serie C club Avellino on a season-long loan.

 He subsequently made his professional debut for Avellino on 7 September 2019, during a game against Teramo.
 He substituted Julián Illanes in the 70th minute and scored his first professional goal 4 minutes later, establishing the final score of 2–0.

 Südtirol

 On 13 August 2020, Karić joined fellow Serie C club Südtirol and signed a three-year contract.

 He immediately established himself as a regular starter within the Tyrolean team, becoming one of the most highly-rated young midfielders in the league and helping his side reaching the promotion play-offs, where Südtirol eventually lost on aggregate to Karić's former team Avellino in the quarter-finals.

 The midfielder played his last game for Südtirol on August 28, 2021, coming in as a substitute for Marco Beccaro in the 62nd minute of the 1-0 win against Virtus Verona, the opening game of the 2021-22 season of Serie C.